All separable supersymmetric AdS$_5$ black holes: Supersymmetric solutions with toric symmetry

 \subsection{Near-horizon geometry}

 We are interested in solutions that possess black hole regions.
 The event horizon of a black hole must be invariant under any Killing field and hence in particular under the supersymmetric Killing field.
-Thus the horizon is a supersymmetric horizon, that is, a degenerate Killing horizon with respect to $V$.
+Thus the horizon is a supersymmetric horizon and hence must be a degenerate Killing horizon with respect to $V$~\cite{Kunduri:2013gce}.
 We will assume that a connected component of the horizon has a spacelike cross-section $S$ transversal to $V$.
-Then the metric near this horizon component can be written in Gaussian null coordinates (GNC) $(v, \lambda, y^a)$ as (see e.g.~\cite{Kunduri:2007qy}),
+Then the metric near this horizon component can be written in Gaussian null coordinates (GNC)~\cite{Moncrief:1983xua}, $(v, \lambda, y^a)$, (see also~\cite{Kunduri:2007qy}),

 where $V=\partial_v$, $\partial_\lambda$ is a transverse null geodesic field synchronised so $\lambda=0$ at the horizon, and $(y^a)$ are coordinates on $S$.
 We assume the horizon is smooth which means that the metric data $\Delta, h_a, \gamma_{ab}$ are smooth functions of $(\lambda, y^a)$ at $\lambda=0$.
 The near-horizon geometry is given by replacing this data in the spacetime metric with their values at $\lambda=0$, denoted by $(\Delta^{(0)}, h^{(0)}_a, \gamma_{ab}^{(0)})$, which correspond to a function, 1-form and Riemannian metric on $S$ respectively.
 The gauge fields in GNC can be written in the gauge~\cite{Kunduri:2007qy},